-JOUR 411 – Feature Writing: Writing the feature articles for newspapers, magazines or other media specialized reporting and writing techniques.
+JOUR 411 – Feature Writing: Writing feature articles for newspapers, magazines or other media; specialized reporting and writing techniques.
 OR JOUR 390 Arizona Cat’s Eye (for those in broadcast specialization): This course is designed to enhance and further develop your video news writing, reporting and production skills that you acquired in 280 and 385.
 It is a building block for 490C/Arizona Sonora News.
 Through extensive hands-on experience, you will write, report, shoot, produce, and edit hard news feature and in-depth stories for broadcast and the web.
 Ideally, by the end of the semester you will have produced several "air" quality news reports that you can include on your résumé reel.
 This course may be repeated once for credit.

 JOUR 439 – Ethics and Diversity in the News Media: Analysis of ethical theory and how it relates to journalists' roles and responsibilities in a democratic society.
 Case studies involve questions of bias, accuracy, privacy and national security.